maotar/FreeVirtualInstrumentList/README.md

 - [8Dio - The New Copperphone - Kontakt](https://8dio.com/instrument/the-new-copperphone/) - The New Copperphone is a custom instrument made from modified Copper pipes.
 The end-result is a 12 pipe instrument that sounds somewhere between pristine bells and a metallic marimba of sorts.
 - [8Dio - The New Glass Marimba - Kontakt](https://8dio.com/instrument/the-new-glass-marimba/) - Deep Sampled Glass Marimba
 - [KLANG - Spiel Uher - Kontakt](https://klang.cologne/klang21_free.php) - We recorded a Spieluhr.
 We send it thru an old Uher Tape Machine.
 We like bad puns.
 We created a Spieluher
+- [Sonixinema - Medicine MAn - Kontakt](https://www.sonixinema.com/products/medicine-man) - Medicine Man is a unique hand crafted Tongue Drum recorded by our friend Saša Dukić, best known as PsiloCybian

 ## Symphonic Strings